thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 14. Click **Launch Instances**.
 Wait a few minutes for it to fully start up.
 After it starts, it will appear on the EC2 console.

-15. SSH as `admin` into the IP address of the instance, using the password: `Th0ughtSp0t`.
+15. SSH as `admin` into the IP address of the instance.
+Your ThoughtSpot contact can provide you with the password.

 16. Prepare your storage for use with your cluster, by running this command:
 `sudo /usr/local/scaligent/bin/prepare_disks.sh`.